[Interview to CDA Students] Mitsuru Morita, a current student at IED in Italy – Part Ⅲ

 Learning Environment & Job Opportunities in IED

 M: Yes, they have.
-Most of the exams are practical examination.
+Most of the exams are practical examinations.
 For instance, in sketch class, I worked a project and had presentation in the class.
-It is evaluated not only sketching skills but also comprehensively evaluated, including such as concept setting.
+It was evaluated not only sketching skills but also comprehensively evaluated, including such as concept setting.
 The 30 points are a full score in IED, and students need 18 points or higher to pass the class.
 If student fails the exam, he has to correct and submit the work again.
 If you attend the class seriously, your score will never get the score below 18 points.

 C: It’s very practical and interesting.
 What kind of lectures IED offers in sketch class?
 Do students learn how to draw?

 M: The teachers let students draw sketches more than learning theories, so I have engaged in drawing since I entered IED.
 During the school and after the school… I draw sketches night and day.
 There is no doubt that I’m surely improved. lol

 Besides the practical classes, there is a subject called, Materials Typology.
 In this class, students learn the features of materials such as iron and resin so on.
 The exam of this class is written examination.
 I was a student in sciences during the high school, so I have no problem with this class.
 Rather than learning materials, this class is kind of an English class for me because I can learn a lot of English words which I didn’t use in ordinary conversations.